The Shocking Truth About Passive Income No One Tells You

 For Borrowers: Speed, Access, and Fairness

-Access to Capital: For many worthy borrowers, crowdlending is the only viable source of funding when banks say no.
+1. Access to Capital: Often the only viable source when banks say no.

-Speed and Efficiency: The fully digital process means loans can be funded in days, not months.
+2. Speed and Efficiency: Loans can be funded in days.

-Competitive Rates: By disintermediating the bank, platforms can often offer better rates to borrowers than alternative high-street lenders.
+3. Competitive Rates: Better rates than alternative high-street lenders.

 The Inherent Risks: A Clear-Eyed Assessment